Sjmarf/ember/docs/element_guide.rst

                 ember.Panel("seagreen1", size=100)

 This alternative way of constructing menus is often much more convenient than nesting element constructors, because you can run additional code (such as keeping a reference to an element as a variable) whilst creating your menu.

+For example, you can use a :code:`for` loop to create multiple elements like this:

+with ember.View() as view:
+    with ember.VStack():
+        for color in ("tomato", "dodgerblue", "seagreen1"):
+            ember.Panel(color, size=100)

 ZStack
 ------------------------